Shadow Work & Integration: Bringing Creativity Into the Daylight

 Toward Integration

 Integration looks different for everyone.
 But what it always does is move you toward wholeness.
 Instead of living in fragments, you begin to feel like one person again.
+Because you are.

 Practices for Integration